 BGCF can facilitate other types of donations, including donations from donor advised funds and stock transfers.
 For questions about making a charitable donation, please contact [email protected].

-The work of the Lexington Black Prosperity Initiative has been made possible by nearly 1,000 generous community and corporate donors, including:
+The work of the Lexington Black Prosperity Initiative has been made possible by thousands of generous community and corporate donors, including:

 Jenna + Matthew Mitchell Family Foundation at BGCF